 Ziplining, anyone?

 Presenting: One of the smallest volcanoes in the world!
 An island in a lake on an island in a lake on an island in the Pacific Ocean!
-The Taal Volcano is a complex volcano, and is the 2nd most active one in PH with 33 recorded eruptions.
-Well, it hasn’t erupted since 1977, and I do hope that it won’t because there are many residential areas around the lake now!
+The Taal Volcano is a complex volcano, and is the 2nd most active one in PH with 38 recorded eruptions (as of 2024; source: wikipedia).
+It has been very active in the past couple of years, and it has been a bit worrisome because of the residential areas located near it.

 blog 6 - Copy